 Why you should make friends at the gym

 Some may think the gym is not a good place to make new friends, but we disagree.
-If you are wondering why you would want to meet new friends at the gym, here are four reasons why you might want to give it a try:
+If you are wondering why you would want to meet new friends at the gym, here are the top four reasons why you should give it a try:

 - People at the gym often have a growth mindset and people with a growth mentality are great friends to have.
 While you may be looking for casual friendships at the gym, that doesn't mean they'll have to be short-term.
 People with a growth mentality are significantly more likely to believe that "people can always change for the better."
 This means that when you go into a friendship with another member of your gym with an open mind, you're more likely to help each other grow as people and, in turn, have a long-lasting relationship.

 - You have at least one shared interest – exercising at the gym!
 Whether it is weight lifting, spinning classes, or just jogging on the mat, you have something in common immediately.
 You'll have an easy topic to fall back to and a reason to keep meeting up.